 - Maintain machinery and equipment

 - Promptly give notice of and clean up spills

 - Provide slip-resistant mats

 - Provide workers with good quality tools

 - Train workers on heavy lifting and other best practices

 Obtaining Workers’ Compensation for Injuries Sustained in Workplace Kitchen Accidents

 Injured workers should report their injury to a supervisor immediately and seek medical care as soon as possible.
 Failure to report the injury within a certain time could result in a denial of benefits.
-Those with questions about their workers’ compensation claim are strongly advised to seek the assistance of a reputable work injury lawyer in Philadelphia.
+Those with questions about their workers’ compensation claim are strongly advised to seek the assistance of a reputable work injury lawyer.

 Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
 Help Workers Obtain Compensation for Injuries Sustained in Kitchen Accidents

 Contact an experienced Philadelphia workers’ compensation lawyer at Larry Pitt & Associates, P.C. if you were injured in a workplace kitchen accident.
 Complete our online contact form or call us at 888-PITT-LAW today to arrange a free consultation.